Former Facebook employee Frances Haugen revealed as ‘whistleblower’ behind leaked documents that plunged the company into scandal

 For Facebook, the document leak — and the public reveal of the source — represents perhaps the most significant crisis in the company’s history, further deteriorating relationships between the company and Washington politicians.
-The company is the target of a historic federal antitrust case and fielding document requests as members of Congress probe its role in the Jan.
-6 riot.
+The company is the target of a historic federal antitrust case and is fielding document requests as members of Congress investigate its role in the Jan.
+6 riot at the U.S. Capitol.

-Widely referred to as a “Facebook whistleblower” responsible for leaking documents behind a Wall Street Journal series, Haugen spoke publicly about her complaint to federal authorities, disclosing her identity for the first time in an interview airing on “60 Minutes” Sunday night.
+Widely referred to as a “Facebook whistleblower” responsible for leaking documents behind a Wall Street Journal series, Haugen spoke publicly about her complaint to federal authorities, disclosing her identity for the first time in an interview airing Sunday night on “60 Minutes.”

 “There were conflicts of interest between what was good for the public and what was good for Facebook.
 And Facebook, over and over again, chose to optimize for its own interests, like making more money,” Haugen said in the interview.

-A veteran of tech companies including Pinterest, Yelp and Google, Haugen, 37, left Facebook in May after developing serious revelations about the company’s policies, particularly surrounding the events of January 6.
-Before the 2020 election Haugen said the Facebook implemented measures to prevent the spread of misinformation, but the company decided to dissolve many of these protections after the election.
-She said she stopped trusting her employer was willing to limit growth to improve public safety.
+A veteran of tech companies including Pinterest, Yelp and Google, Haugen, 37, left Facebook in May after developing serious reservations about the company’s policies, particularly surrounding the events of Jan.
+6. Before the 2020 election, Haugen said, Facebook implemented measures to prevent the spread of misinformation, but the company decided to dissolve many of these protections after the election.
+She said she stopped trusting that her employer was willing to limit growth to improve public safety.

-“As soon as the election was over they turned them back off, or they changed the settings back to what they were before to prioritize growth over safety,” she said.
+“As soon as the election was over, they turned them back off, or they changed the settings back to what they were before to prioritize growth over safety,” she said.
 “And that really feels like a betrayal of democracy to me.”

 Facebook’s Sandberg deflected blame for Capitol riot, but new evidence shows how platform played role

-Sen. Richard Blumenthal (D-Conn.), whose congressional panel will hear testimony from Haugen on Tuesday, said the SEC should take “very seriously” Haugen’s allegations that Facebook may have misled its investors and should be “very likely investigating formally, during a phone interview following her “60 minutes” appearance.
+Sen. Richard Blumenthal (D-Conn.), whose congressional panel will hear testimony from Haugen on Tuesday, said in a phone interview following Haugen’s “60 Minutes” appearance that the SEC should take “very seriously” her allegations that Facebook may have misled its investors and should be “very likely investigating formally.”

 “Facebook certainly misled and deceived the public, and so their investors may well have been deceived as well,” Blumenthal added.

-Blumenthal said in addition to delving into how Facebook’s products harm children at the hearing, lawmakers will dig into Haugen’s claim that the social media giant undermined its safety efforts by disbanding the civic integrity team she worked on after 2020 elections.
+Blumenthal said that in addition to delving into how Facebook’s products harm children, lawmakers at the hearing will dig into Haugen’s claim that the social media giant undermined its safety efforts by disbanding the civic integrity team she worked on after the 2020 election.

-For weeks, revelations from the documents, which were at the center of The Wall Street Journal’s “Facebook Files” series, have bolstered claims that Facebook’s researchers and executives have a deep understanding of the ways its products harm people — beyond what had been previously known to the public and key policymakers.
+For weeks, revelations from the documents, which were at the center of the Wall Street Journal’s “Facebook Files” series, have bolstered claims that Facebook’s researchers and executives have a deep understanding of the ways its products harm people — beyond what had been previously known to the public and key policymakers.
 The wide-ranging documents represent an unprecedented look inside Facebook’s struggles with an assortment of problems including child safety, political polarization, human trafficking and drug cartels.

 Andrew Bakaj, who represents Haugen at Whistleblower Aid, said it was “immediately clear” that she had materials that were critical for lawmakers and regulators seeking to hold the company accountable.

-“She’s a perfect example of why whistleblowers are so important: without her, we didn’t know what we didn’t know,” Bakaj told The Washington Post.
+“She’s a perfect example of why whistleblowers are so important: Without her, we didn’t know what we didn’t know,” Bakaj told The Post.

-The material has only added to the embattled company’s woes in Washington, including Haugen’s upcoming testimony before the Senate Commerce consumer protection subcommittee Tuesday and documents she has shared with Congressional offices probing Facebook.
+The material has only added to the embattled company’s woes in Washington, including Haugen’s upcoming testimony before the Senate Commerce consumer protection subcommittee Tuesday and documents she has shared with congressional offices probing Facebook.
 Haugen said she hopes the leaks will aid lawmakers to “get the fortitude and motivation to go put those regulations into place.”

-Facebook has sought to deny and deflect the revelations, downplaying the documents — even tearing into its own internal research — in blog posts, interviews and Congressional testimony.
-Facebook head of global affairs Nick Clegg appeared on CNN Sunday morning, proactively calling allegations that the company is to blame for the violence on Jan.
+Facebook has sought to deny and deflect the revelations, downplaying the documents — even tearing into its own internal research — in blog posts, interviews and congressional testimony.
+Facebook’s vice president of global affairs, Nick Clegg, appeared Sunday morning on CNN, calling allegations that the company is to blame for the violence on Jan.
 6 “ludicrous.”
-(The company’s top executives, CEO Mark Zuckerberg and COO Sheryl Sandberg, have not addressed the reports at all).
+(The company’s top executives, chief executive Mark Zuckerberg and chief operating officer Sheryl Sandberg, have not addressed the reports.)

 “The responsibility for the violence on January the 6th and the insurrection on that day lies squarely with the people who inflicted the violence and those who encouraged them, including then-President Trump and candidly many other people in the media who were encouraging the assertion that the election was stolen,” Clegg said.

 Lawmakers in the House and Senate have demanded that Facebook turn over documents pertaining to its handling of the Jan.
 6 insurrection, including an order from the House select committee investigating the matter to preserve communications on its platforms related to the riot at the Capitol.
-Facebook spokesman Andy Stone said at the time the company looks “forward to continuing to work with the committee” in the House, but did not say whether it will fully comply with the requests.
-Lawmakers across Capitol Hill have at times criticized the company for not forking over documents about its policies and practices on misinformation, violent rhetoric and more.
+Facebook spokesman Andy Stone said at the time that the company looks “forward to continuing to work with the committee” in the House but did not say whether it will fully comply with the requests.
+Lawmakers across Capitol Hill have at times criticized the company for not turning over documents about its policies and practices on misinformation, violent rhetoric and more.

 Despite repeated pleas from lawmakers to make more of its research public, so far the company has turned over two partially redacted slide decks looking at Instagram’s impact on children and teens’ mental health, along with annotations downplaying their findings.

-The company agreed to partially comply with the Facebook Oversight Board’s recommendation the company take “a comprehensive review” of its impact on the events January 6, reflecting on “the design and policy choices that … may enable its platform to be abused.”
+The company agreed to partially comply with the Facebook Oversight Board’s recommendation that the company take “a comprehensive review” of its impact on the events of Jan.
+6, reflecting on “the design and policy choices that … may enable its platform to be abused.”
 Instead Facebook committed to making data available to a select group of its existing research partners.

 Clegg said despite the public backlash, Facebook would continue to do research into the negative impacts of its products.